 Code example: LeNet-5 on MNIST¶

-After having build and installed Tarantella we are ready to add distributed training support to an existing TensorFlow 2/Keras model.
+After having built and installed Tarantella we are ready to add distributed training support to an existing TensorFlow 2/Keras model.
 We will first illustrate all the necessary steps, using the well-known example of LeNet-5 on the MNIST dataset.
 Although this is not necessarily a good use case to take full advantage of Tarantella’s capabilities, it will allow you to simply copy-paste the code snippets and try them out, even on your laptop.